-Agriculture is a vast segment and there are various types of work involved in agricultural sector.
+Agriculture is a vast segment and there are various types of work involved in the agricultural sector.
 Someone ploughs the land, someone cut the crops, someone makes bundles and someone carries them.
 If you notice all hard labor work like ploughing the land is done by males.
 Other work like bundling the crops or carrying the crops is done by female workers.
 Even when a man is taking up roles that women take up (like say carrying the crops), an average man carries more crop at a time compared to women.
-When men do most of the hard labor, does it even make any sense for them to get same level of wages as women?
+When men do most of the hard labor, does it even make any sense for them to get the same level of wages as women?
 So, the pay gap shown in this sector can’t be considered a gender gap in reality.
 If you really probe into it, there may be different men earning different amounts for doing the same job (say ploughing the land).
 Does that mean even those men are discriminated?
-Simply no. Because even when two men are doing the same job, not necessarily they are bringing same revenue and hence it doesn’t make any sense to pay them equally.
+Simply no. Because even when two men are doing the same job, not necessarily they are bringing the same revenue and hence it doesn’t make any sense to pay them equally.

 Mining & Quarrying

 This is the best sector to understand how the NSSO findings are misinterpreted.
 For this industry, you will find lesser literate women earning more wages compared to higher literate women.
 For example, in rural sectors, illiterate women earn Rs.
 483.5 compared to Rs.
 433.29 for “Literate and Up to Middle” females, Rs.
 95.15 for ‘Secondary and Higher Secondary’ educated females, Rs.
 175 for ‘Diploma/Certificate’ holders and only Rs 120.47 for ‘Graduates and Above’ females.
 Take a look at the graph below –

-The table 4.15 has two rows for manufacturing sector and under all education segment it is seen that the average wages of women is less compared to men and that also does not mean there is a gender pay gap.
+The table 4.15 has two rows for the manufacturing sector and under all education segment, it is seen that the average wages of women is less compared to men and that also does not mean there is a gender pay gap.